PVC: The Pipe NOT to use with your Compressor System

 While at first glance, you may look at the PSI rating of PVC pipe and think it can handle the pressure your compressed air system is pumping out – but the rating of a PVC pipe assumes the pipe is new and perfectly sealed.
 That’s a bold assumption and you should never take it for granted that a PVC pipe can handle the amount of pressure it is rated for.

 Your best bet is to implement piping specifically built for compressed air systems and for that, consult with our experts and technicians at (866) 413-8077 and trust in them to steer you in the right direction.
+At Air Components, we order piping directly from Ingersoll Rand.
+See this article from the manufacturer on the aluminum piping we use in all of our installations.

 About Air Components